-During this process, you’ll examine individual words and sentences to ensure they’re adding to your overall story.
-You’ll also look at each paragraph to ensure sentences flow together coherently and paragraphs are working together to build your scene.
+During this process, you or your editor will examine individual words and sentences to ensure they’re adding to your overall story.
+You’ll also look at each paragraph to ensure sentences flow together coherently to build your scene.

 Line editing should occur after your book or story draft is completed and all developmental editing is done.

 Contrary to popular assumption, line editing does not focus on addressing errors in writing as far as grammar, punctuation, spelling, and more (that's more for the copy edit phase!).
 That happens after the line edit.
 Copy editing and proofreading happen after the line editing phase has been finished.